Middae/MiddAI/README.md

 ## **Features:**
 Truly offline! - The AI/models run locally on your computer.

-Online Search - If connected to the internet MiddAI can both text & image search.
+Online Search - If connected to the internet MiddAI can perform both text and image search.

 Memory System - MiddAI uses a multi-step memory system scoring memories by times seen.